 The Spanish Civil War left many marks on Alicante, some still visible 80 years after the conflict ended.
 The city was bombed repeatedly; one raid caused more casualties than any other single attack in the entire war.
 You can now visit two of Alicante's Civil War shelters.

-Eighty years ago, the Spanish Civil War ended and the Republican government went into exile.
+Just over eighty years ago, the Spanish Civil War ended and the Republican government went into exile.
 Its last days in Spain were spent at a secret headquarters in the hills behind Alicante.